mxuanvan02/HybridStackPPI/README.md

 - Pairs are canonicalized (`protein1`/`protein2` sorted) and duplicates are dropped before splitting/feature building.
 Conflicting duplicate labels are logged and the first occurrence is kept.
 - Use protein-level or cluster-level CV (`n_splits>1`) instead of random train/test splits for reporting.
 - If you previously created caches with older code, delete `cache/*` to regenerate with the dedup logic.

-## Citation
-If you use this code or datasets, please cite the HybridStackPPI work (add your preferred citation here).